More about: 24 Best Things To Do in Rome

 19. Reach into the Mouth of Truth

-For those of you who haven't seen 'Roman Holiday': the Bocca della Verità is a marble mask located in the church of Santa Maria in Cosmedin (near the Circus Maximus) whose legend says that it bit the hand of the one who lied.
-It may seem a bit touristy to have your photo taken with your hand inside this mask, but the worldwide fame of this ritual is such that it couldn't be left off the list of things to do in Rome.
+For those of you who haven't seen Vacation in Rome: the Bocca della Verità is a marble mask located in the church of Santa Maria in Cosmedin (near the Circus Maximus) whose legend says that it bit the hand of the one who lied.

 20. Shop for local produce at the Campo de Fiori open-air market

 A new opportunity to get to know another side of the eternal city away from the monuments and tourist routes.
 The open-air market in Campo de Fiori square preserves the bohemian atmosphere of the medieval inns that once surrounded it.
-As well as mingling with the locals, the Campo de Fiori market offers fresh fruit and vegetables, souvenirs and a few surprises.

 Looking through a keyhole - is that really something to do in Rome?
 When you see the beautiful view of St. Peter's Dome from there, I'm sure you'll understand why.
 At first, this was a big secret in Rome, but more and more visitors are coming to these gardens to look for the famous lock and marvel at its perspective.

-22. Tour Rome by tourist bus
+22. Tour Rome by sightseeing bus

 Put yourself in the situation: your last day in the city and you have a couple of hours to visit what you liked the most and to take a look at your favourite spots.
 The problem is that in Rome it's so hard to choose that you'd like to see it all at a glance, do the whole trip again...